Today’s workplace is experiencing a shift. Employee recognition is no longer a nice to have, but a firm need to have.

-The message is loud and clear: Employee recognition impacts more than employees and receiving a certificate once a year no longer cuts it.
+The message is loud and clear: Employee recognition impacts more than employees—it affects the entire organization.
+Receiving a certificate once a year no longer cuts it.

 So, what does a successful employee appreciation program look like?

-Each company is different, so what works for one organization might not work for another.
-But, generally speaking, recognition programs should be comprehensive and feedback should be authentic, relevant, and specific.
+Each company is different.
+What works for one organization might not work for another.
+However, generally speaking, recognition programs should be comprehensive and feedback should be authentic, relevant, and specific.